UHS SCHOLARSHIP COMMITTEE

 a future career, develop leadership skills and experience college life.

-For an overview of the programs Click Here
+For an overview of the programs Click Here (Links to an external site.)

-For information on scholarships offered Click Here
+For information on scholarships offered Click Here (Links to an external site.)

 Department of Defense scholarships provide cash awards to students who have demonstrated ability and aptitude for excelling in STEM fields in disciplines of importance to DoD.